-First, a note on courage, faith, and strength: these are not attributes that I claim to possess.
+First, a note on courage, faith, and strength: these are not attributes I claim to possess.

-This blog was created as a place to share my thoughts on the intersection of life, faith, and chronic illness.
-I’ve had a life-altering neuroimmune condition, widely known as ‘Chronic Fatigue Syndrome’ (aka Myalgic Encephalomyelitis), for four years now.
+This blog is where I share my thoughts on the intersection of life, faith, and chronic illness.

 Living with a chronic illness has required a shift in emphasis.
-Today, I’m still learning; lessons are hard-won.
-Thoughts of sharing the insights gained along the way have been with me for some time.
+Today, I’m still learning, and lessons have been hard-won.
+A desire to share the insights I’ve had along the way has been with me for awhile.

-With kindest regards,
+With kind regards,